 An RCAF (Reception Common Application Form) has to be completed at the appropriate time, online, and returned to Kent County Council.

 Kent County Council allocate places based on the criteria below.

-- Children in Local Authority Care
+- Children in Local Authority Care;

-- Current Family Association (sibling)
+- Current Family Association (sibling);

-- Health and Special Access Reasons
+- Health and Special Access Reasons;

+- Children of Staff;

 - Nearness of Children's Home to School.

 Oversubscription Criteria